Research in Life sciences,

 On the 7th of March 2019, Enancio participated in the French American Innovation Day in Houston

-The European Commission delivered the seal of excellence for Enancio project proposal on genomic compression
+The European Commission delivered the seal of excellence for Enancio project proposal on genomic data compression of FASTQ files

-Enancio presented Lena for genome compression at ASHG meeting in San Diego
+Enancio presented Lena for genomic data compression of FASTQ files at ASHG meeting in San Diego

 Enancio recieves the "entreprise remarquable" award, awarded by Rennes Métropole and MBA Mutuelle. (http://www.initiative-rennes.fr)